Mighty Bomber: Personal life and death

-Bomber died on 1 January 2022, at the age of 93.
+Bomber died on 1 January 2022, 29 days before his 94th birthday.
 At the time of his death, Bomber was the oldest living calypsonian, according to Mark John (calypsonian Composer), North Zone chairman of the Trinbago Unified Calypsonians' Organisation (TUCO), and one of only two survivors (along with Sparrow) of the Independence calypso competition.

 Achievements and honours

 Bomber was one of the few calypsonians who beat Sparrow in competition and was described by Mark John as "one of the greatest composers in the artform".
 Calypsonian and ethnomusicologist Hollis Liverpool (Chalkdust) spoke of the role Bomber played in helping young calypsonians to learn the "rudiments of measurement, phrasing, melody and pitch ...
 One of Bomber's greatest contributions to calypso is correcting calypsonians".

 He was ranked among the top 50 calypsonians of the twentieth century by TUCO.
 In 1976 he was granted a plot of land in Picton Hill, Laventille, by the government of Prime Minister Eric Williams in recognition of his contribution to calypso.